mautic/plugin-helloworld/README.md

 # Hello World
 This is a sample plugin built for Mautic 2 (PHP 7.2 required) on the [Integrations plugin](https://github.com/mautic-inc/plugin-integrations).

-A version for Mautic 3 can be found [here](https://github.com/mautic-inc/plugin-helloworld/tree/mautic-3).
+An example for Mautic 3 for the Oauth2 client credentials grant can be found [here](https://github.com/mautic-inc/plugin-helloworld/tree/mautic-3).
+An example for Mautic 3 for the Oauth2 authorization code grant can be found [here](https://github.com/mautic-inc/plugin-helloworld/tree/mautic-3-authorization-code-grant-example).

 This can be used as an example in combination with the [Integrations plugin wiki](https://github.com/mautic-inc/plugin-integrations/wiki).
 Note that the Integrations plugin does not work out of the box with Mautic 2 but requires additional installation steps.
 See the wiki for more information.